wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **M:**&ensp;Well, if you think so, act on it.
 Feed your God, by all means.

 **Q:**&ensp;A child goes to school and learns many things, which will be of no use to it later.
 But in the course of learning it grows.
 So do we pass through experiences without number and forget them all, but in the meantime we grow all the time.
-And what is a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> but a man with a genius for reälity!
+And what is a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> but a man with a genius for reality!
 This world of mine cannot be an accident.
 It makes sense, there must be a plan behind it.
 My God has a plan.

 **M:**&ensp;If the world is false, then the plan and its creator are also false.